Alexdoru/MWE/README.md

 - **Censor cheaters in chat** - Deletes or censors chat messages sent by players you have reported for cheating
 - You can use `/report name boosting` & `/report name crossteaming` as a one step command to report on Hypixel instead of using the book
 - Shows who joined in party with a certain player when you `/wdr` them, to report the other members for boosting

+### Commands

+Most commands require a working Hypixel Api Key, use `/mwe set <key>` to set your key.

+- `/addalias` - Give nicknames to players that will show in the tablist behind their name, use `/addalias` for details
+- `/mwe` - Open the config menu
+- `/nocheaters` - Shows reported players in chat, use `/nocheaters help` for details
+- `/plancke` - Checks stats of players for different games, use `/plancke` for details
+- `/scangame` - In Mega Walls, releaves which accouns are alt accounts with high stats, most likely cheaters
+- `/squad` - Add and remove players from your squad, use `/squad` for details
+- `/stalk <name>` - Reveals what a player is currently doing on the Hypixel Network